 In practice, centrifugal force is necessary to separate most particles.
 In addition, the potential degradation of biological compounds during prolonged storage means faster separation techniques are needed.

 Centrifugation is one of the most basic of laboratory applications and is used by a wide range of clinical and research personnel.
 Essentially, centrifugation is the separation of particles by sedimentation.
 Even though sedimentation using centrifugation is not a new technology, it is essential for cutting-edge genomic and proteomic research by providing purified particles of interest.

 The rate of separation in a suspension of particles by way of gravitational force mainly depends on the particle size and density.
 Particles of higher density or larger size typically travel at a faster rate and at some point will be separated from particles less dense or smaller.
-This sedimentation of particles, including cells, can be explained by the Stokes equation, which describes the movement of a sphere in a gravitational field.1 The equation calculates the velocity of sedimentation utilizing five parameters (see Figure 1).
+This sedimentation of particles, including cells, can be explained by Stoke's law, which describes the movement of a sphere in a gravitational field.1 The equation calculates the velocity of sedimentation utilizing five parameters (Figure 1).

 From the Stokes equation five important behaviors of particles can be explained: